geotrev/snabbdom-transform-jsx-props/README.md

 )
 ```

-## Supported props
+## API

 Any prop can be used at the top level.

 ### Module shorthands

-Declare a Snabbdom module prop at the top level without using the object syntax.
+Declare a Snabbdom module prop without using the object syntax.

 | Prop pattern | Module         | Example                |
 | ------------ | -------------- | ---------------------- |